Aliases for TIRAP Gene

 GeneCards Summary for TIRAP Gene

-TIRAP (Toll-Interleukin 1 Receptor (TIR) Domain Containing Adaptor Protein) is a Protein Coding gene.
-Diseases associated with TIRAP include bacteremia, protection against and bacteriuria.
-Among its related pathways are Akt Signaling and Tuberculosis.
-GO annotations related to this gene include protein homodimerization activity and protein binding, bridging.
+TIRAP (TIR Domain Containing Adaptor Protein) is a Protein Coding gene.
+Diseases associated with TIRAP include Bacteremia 1 and Malaria.
+Among its related pathways are Bacterial infections in CF airways and Diseases associated with the TLR signaling cascade.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein binding, bridging.

 Adapter involved in TLR2 and TLR4 signaling pathways in the innate immune response.
 Acts via IRAK2 and TRAF-6, leading to the activation of NF-kappa-B, MAPK1, MAPK3 and JNK, and resulting in cytokine secretion and the inflammatory response.
 Positively regulates the production of TNF-alpha and interleukin-6.